AbiruEkanayaka/Termicord/README.md

 # Edit config.py with your Discord token and database settings
 ```

-4. Initialize the database (Note: Only run this step once in a new database):
+4. Initialize the database (Note: Only run this step once in a new PostgreSQL database):
 ```bash
 python db_setup.py
 ```